Foreign policy of Xi Jinping: Republic of China (Taiwan)

 Xi Jinping met with then-Taiwanese president Ma Ying-jeou in November 2015 in their capacity as the leader of mainland China and Taiwan respectively.

-In 2015, Xi met with Ma Ying-jeou, the president of the Republic of China (ROC, Taiwan) which marked the first time the political leaders of both sides of the Taiwan Strait met since major hositiles of the Chinese Civil War ceased in 1951.
+In 2015, Xi met with Ma Ying-jeou, the president of the Republic of China (ROC, Taiwan) which marked the first time the political leaders of both sides of the Taiwan Strait met since major hostilities of the Chinese Civil War ceased in 1951.
 Xi said that China and Taiwan are "one family" that cannot be pulled apart.
 However, the relations started deteriorating after Tsai Ing-wen of the Democratic Progressive Party (DPP) won the presidential elections in 2016.

 On 12 March 2016, Xi stated that the 1992 Consensus was "the greatest common denominator and political bottom line for the peaceful development of cross-strait relations".

 In the 19th National Congress of the Chinese Communist Party held in 2017, Xi reaffirmed six of the nine principles that had been affirmed continuously since the CCP's 16th National Congress in 2002, with the notable exception of "Placing hopes on the Taiwan people as a force to help bring about unification."
 According to the Brookings Institution, Xi used stronger language on potential Taiwan independence than his predecessors towards previous DPP governments in Taiwan.
 He said that "we will never allow any person, any organisation, or any political party to split any part of the Chinese territory from China at any time at any form."
 Xi stated that people from Taiwan could receive national treatment in pursuing careers on the mainland and in February 2018 the PRC government announced 31 preferential policies for Taiwan people on matters of industry, finance, taxation, land use, employment, education, and health care.

 In March 2018, Xi said that Taiwan would face the "punishment of history" for any attempts at separatism.

 In a January 2019 speech commemorating the 40th anniversary of the "Message to Compatriots in Taiwan," Xi Jinping called for "peaceful reunification with Taiwan" in accordance with the "One China principle" and the 1992 Consensus.
 In Xi's view, the Taiwan issue emerged from China's weakness dating back to the Opium Wars and after World War II, the "two sides of the Taiwan straits fell into a special state of protracted political confrontation due to the civil war in China and the interferences of foreign forces."
 Xi Jinping called on Taiwan to reject formal independence from China, saying: "We make no promise to renounce the use of force and reserve the option of taking all necessary means."
 Those options, he said, could be used against "external interference."
 Xi also said that they "are willing to create broad space for peaceful reunification, but will leave no room for any form of separatist activities."
 President Tsai responded to the speech by saying Taiwan would not accept a one country, two systems arrangement with the mainland, while stressing the need for all cross-strait negotiations to be on a government-to-government basis.